How Much Is Car Insurance in Washington? (Updated in 2024)

 The Importance of Car Insurance in Washington

 Washington, like most states, has a mandatory liability insurance law.
-The minimum coverage you must have includes:

 This insurance will cover the costs of injuries and damage you cause for another driver and their passengers.
 It’ll also go into effect for family members and anyone you allow to use your vehicle.
 It typically includes rentals for most insurance plans.